Riser17/Riser17/README.md

 #### What I'm Currently Up To:

+- 👾 miniDebug Tool: miniDebug is a lightweight macOS utility designed for React Native developers to control iOS and Android simulators directly from a GUI, eliminating the need to switch back and forth between the terminal and the simulator for common tasks.

 - 🏃🏻‍♂️ HealthyHabitApp: This project is a mobile application developed using React Native.
 The app is designed to help users track and improve their daily habits, including monitoring their steps, distance walked, and flights climbed(Intergrated with Apple HeakthKit SDK).
 The app will includes features like BMI calculation and graphical representation of habits such as drinking water, taking breaks, and walking.

 - 📷 Snap-camera: This project is a React Native-based Snapchat Camera Clone.
 The app provides various camera tools, such as zoom, flash, and torch options, and allows users to capture and filter images with ease.